KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/payments.md

 **paymentsrelease '[“createtxid",amount,(skipminimum)]'**

 The `paymentsrelease` method can be executed by anyone to release the **eligible** payments of the given `createtxid` Payments plan.
-The funds specified by `amount` are distributed among all the recipients of the Payments plan in the predefined proportions.
+The funds specified by `amount` are distributed among all the recipients of the Payments plan in predefined proportions.

 #### Arguments